Eintracht Frankfurt (women): History

-In the following seasons both clubs retained their dominance in German football, but European success was elusive as Umeå IK from Sweden won two consecutive titles in the UEFA Cup, also brushing away the club 8–0 on aggregate in the 2004 final.
-After Turbine had won its own UEFA Cup title in 2005 both clubs met in the final of the UEFA Cup.
-Thanks to a 4–0 victory at Potsdam in the first leg, the club was able to claim their second European title.
-The final was attended by a record crowd of 13,100 and even German chancellor Angela Merkel was amongst the spectators.
+European success eluded the German clubs in the second and third seasons of the UEFA Women's Cup, as Umeå from Sweden won two consecutive titles, brushing Frankfurt away 8–0 on aggregate in the 2004 final.
+After Turbine had won its own UEFA Women's Cup title in 2005 both clubs met in the 2006 UEFA Women's Cup final.
+After a 4–0 victory at Potsdam in the first leg, the club coasted to their second European title with a 3–2 victory in the return fixture.
+The second leg of the final was attended by a record crowd of 13,100, with German chancellor Angela Merkel amongst the spectators.

-Having conceded the preceding three cup finals to Potsdam, the club won another double in 2006–07, but lost in the quarter-finals of the UEFA Cup to Norwegian Kolbotn.
-They won their second treble in the 2007–08, thus becoming the first and as yet only club to win the UEFA Cup three times.
-The second leg of the final against Umeå was attended by 27,640, a new record attendance for a women's club football game in Europe.
+Having lost the preceding three domestic cup finals to Potsdam, the club won another domestic double in 2006–07, but lost in the quarter-finals of the UEFA Women's Cup to Norwegian club Kolbotn.
+In the 2007–08 season, they won their second treble, with the second leg of the final against Umeå attended by 27,640, a new record attendance for a women's club football game in Europe at the time.

 The club's performance dropped considerably in the 2008–09 season.
-A fourth-place finish in the league was the club's worst performance since a uniform Bundesliga was put into place.
-Also they did not reach the cup final for the first time since 1998, losing in the second round to Bayern Munich, thus marking their worst cup performance since 1991–92.
-In the UEFA Cup, they were eliminated by FCR 2001 Duisburg in the quarter-finals.
+A fourth-place finish in the league was the club's worst performance since a uniform Bundesliga was put into place, and they did not reach the DFB-Pokal Frauen final for the first time since 1998 after losing in the second round to Bayern Munich.
+This marked their worst domestic cup performance since 1991–92.
+In the UEFA Women's Cup, they were eliminated by FCR 2001 Duisburg in the quarter-finals.

 In 2019, the club announced a proposed merger with the men's football club Eintracht Frankfurt.
 The merger was confirmed in June 2020 and, starting from 1 July 2020, the club would now compete as the women's football department of Eintracht Frankfurt.
 In addition to the first team, the department would include up to five women's teams competing at various levels of women's football.

 Stadium

 Eintracht plays their homegames in the Stadion am Brentanobad, a stadium in the Rödelheim district of Frankfurt they share with the men's team of Rot-Weiss Frankfurt.
 Stadion am Brentobad is owned by the city of Frankfurt and has a capacity of 5,200 with 1,100 of those being roofed seats.
 In recent seasons Eintracht had the highest attendance average in the Bundesliga with more than 1,000 spectators on average.

 On a few occasions, Eintracht has held their homegames at the Commerzbank-Arena, home stadium of the men's football department.
-The UEFA-Cup final between the club and Potsdam in 2006 was attended by 13,100 spectators, which remains a record for European club football matches.
+The 2006 UEFA Women's Cup final between the club and Potsdam in 2006 was attended by 13,100 spectators, which remains a record for European club football matches.